van-sprundel/rust-marching-cubes/README.md

 ![triangles.png](assets/triangles.png)

-The end result is visualized in Bevy
+The end result is visualized in Bevy.